 Q.12.
 How many appointments does it take?

-Two appointments are required, first appointment consists of impression taking and in the second the crown is checked for fitting and placed.
+Two appointments are required, the first appointment consists of impression taking and in the second the crown is checked for fitting and placed.

 Crowns are excellent at protecting teeth from further damage or decay, but they can harbor bacteria if not properly cared for.